3. Language Directives

 structured-block

 Named criticals prevent concurrency between threads with respect to all critical regions with the same name.
-Unnammed criticals prevent concurrency between threads with respect to all unnamed critical regions.
+Unnamed criticals prevent concurrency between threads with respect to all unnamed critical regions.

 The critical construct has no related clauses.
 The beginning and ending of a critical section may be task scheduling points.